-Incorrectly sized and fit skate boots can cause foot discomfort, affect skater performance, cause premature skate breakdown and also lead to injury.
-Optimize your comfort and performance on and off the ice by following this list of Dos to make sure your Riedells are a perfect fit.
+Incorrectly sized and fit ice skate boots can cause foot discomfort, affect skater performance, cause premature skate breakdown and lead to injury.
+Optimize your comfort and performance on and off the ice by following this list of skate fitting ‘Dos’ to make sure your Riedell Skates are a perfect fit.

 One of the most common mistakes skaters make is to assume your skate size will be the same as your street shoe size.
-Just like quality shoes, each brand of skates has different sizing unique to the manufacturer.
-Find Riedell’s sizing chart on our website or visit your local Authorized Riedell Skate Dealer.
+Like quality shoes, each brand of skates has different sizing unique to the manufacturer.
+See Riedell’s sizing chart or visit your local Authorized Riedell Skate Dealer.

-Skates that are sized too large with the hope of the skater being able to grow into them is a mistake.
-Skates that are too big will not fit or support the foot properly and can cause discomfort, breakdown and possibly lead to injury.
+Skates sized too large with the hope of the skater being able to grow into them is a mistake.
+Skates that are big don’t fit or support the foot properly and can cause discomfort, breakdown and could lead to injury.

-If there is one thing almost every figure skater can relate to, it’s the period right after you purchase a new pair of boots—the “break-in period!”
-Every pair of Riedell boots is manufactured with the finest materials and components that allow the skate to conform and shape to the exact form of your foot.
-And remember, as you continue to skate, the more quickly your boots will continue to mold to meet your foot’s unique shape.
-To get the most out of your boots, have them sized, prepared and heat molded by a trained Authorized Riedell Dealer for minimum break-in.
-This 10-step process ensures maximum heat activation of boots for effective skate fitting.
+Every pair of Riedell boots is made with the finest materials and components.
+These components allow the skate to mold and shape to the exact form of your foot.
+Once a skate has formed to your foot the “break-in” period is complete.
+The length of this “break-in” period will vary from skater to skater but, the more you skate, the more quickly your boots will mold to meet your foot’s unique shape.
+To ease the “break-in” period and maximize comfort we recommend, have your skates fit, sized, prepared and heat molded by a trained Authorized Riedell Dealer.